steeveroucaute10-epping/pingDiagnostic/README.md

 Timeout clusters are derived from consecutive timeout events, so bursts of failures appear as one disruption with a specific duration.
 This helps characterize the severity and frequency of outages when sharing data with support teams.

+## Interpreting the Visualizations & Insights

+Each visualization panel highlights a specific aspect of stability:

+1. **Timeout Timeline** – Red bands mark each disruption.
+Closer bands indicate frequent outages.
+2. **Ping Duration Trend** – Shows whether latency drifts upward before failures.
+Sudden spikes often precede dropouts.
+3. **Stable Time Between Disruptions** – Bar chart of uptime between clusters.
+Short bars mean the network rarely recovers.
+4. **Timeout Duration Distribution** – Histogram of outage lengths, useful to show if issues are quick blips or lengthy drops.

+Under the chart, a text summary highlights median uptime/downtime and disruptions per hour.
+The log file also contains an **“Insights & Guidance”** section with human-readable conclusions (e.g., “Frequent disruptions detected” or “Outages are brief”).
+Share this section with support to describe how often and how long the network fails.

 ## Tips for Eero Support

 1. **Run on multiple devices**: The computer name in logs helps identify which device had connectivity issues